zhangsiyu1103/dis_project/README.md

 6. Handle all request from manage network and implement queue to block data
 #3.
 The details of frequency detection and threshold, route response to primary before commit, client
 #delmap representation and add mod hash function when client send requests.

+Question:
+During the rerouting protocl, does each server check before sending append_rsp?

+For Siyu:
+# change how to update view on the manager side

+For Xiang:
+# fail_kind handling logic (need to copy from two servers)
+# move can be to the left or right -> so need to distinguish two cases
+# Implement the rerouting protocol
+# table_shard declared with correct type
+# hash_table needs to be modified with the idea of nested mapping